aws-samples/greengrass-iot-edge-runtime/README.md

 git clone https://github.com/aws-samples/greengrass-iot-edge-runtime.git
 ```

-3. Configure the cdk.json file with your region, account number, and CodeCommit Repository ARN.
-Other fields are optional
+3. Configure the cdk.json file with your region, account number, and CodeCommit Repository ARN
 4. Note the CodeCommit HTTPS Clone URL similar to the following:
    ![SETUP_HTTPS](repository_images/SETUP_HTTPS_REPO.png)
 5. Move the repository from AWS Samples into CodeCommit with the following